-(CNN)Here is a look at the life of Aaron Hernandez, former New England Patriots tight end charged with the murder of semi-pro football player Odin Lloyd and the murders of Daniel de Abreu and Safiro Furtado.
+(CNN)Here is a look at the life of Aaron Hernandez, former New England Patriots tight end.
+He has been convicted of the murder of semi-pro football player Odin Lloyd, and has been charged with the murders of Daniel de Abreu and Safiro Furtado.

 Birth date: November 6, 1989

 Mother: Terri (Valentine) Hernandez, a school secretary